rpmuller/ePubs/WesternPhilosophy.md

 on the Catholic Church offended the French Government.
 Hobbes therefore fled secretly to London, where he made submission to Cromwell, and abstained from all political activity.

 He was not idle, however, either at this time or at any other during his long life.
-He had a controversy with Bishop Bramhall on free will; he was himself a rigid dcterrninist.
-Over-estimating
+He had a controversy with Bishop Bramhall on free will;

-WESTERN PHILOSOPHICAL THOUGHT

-his own capacities as a geometer, he imagined that he had discovered how to square the circle; on this subject he very foolishly embarked on a controversy with Wallis, the professor of geometry at Oxford.
+he was himself a rigid dcterrninist.
+Over-estimating his own capacities as a geometer, he imagined that he had discovered how to square the circle; on this subject he very foolishly embarked on a controversy with Wallis, the professor of geometry at Oxford.
 Naturally the professor succeeded in making him look silly.

 At the Restoration, Hobbes was taken up by the less earnest of the king's friends, and by the king himself, who not only had